CankayaUniversity/ceng-407-408-2023-2024-Insightio/Documentation/LiteratureReview.md

 In summary, the landscape of crowd counting has witnessed a transition from traditional density regression techniques to the adoption of dense detection strategies.
 While deep learning models like VGG, ResNet, and YOLO have played pivotal roles, it is imperative to recognize the substantial contributions of other noteworthy models like CSRNet, innovative techniques like HOGp descriptors, and the integration of HMMs.
 These diverse methods collectively underscore the versatility and adaptability of computer vision in achieving accurate crowd estimates across various domains, ranging from smart building management to urban planning and public safety.

 ## 3. Evaluating Model Accuracies

+Precisely evaluating crowd counting models' performance is a complex process that depends on a number of variables and methodological techniques.
+The assessment procedure depends on the particular approach taken.
+When it comes to urban areas that use the HOGp approach (Reis, 2014), comparing models that integrate HOGp with those that do not provides a solid framework for measuring accuracy when it comes to counting disparities.
+This method clearly illustrates the usefulness and effectiveness of the idea by reducing counting errors without requiring camera calibration.

+For evaluating the accuracy of YOLOv8 in pedestrian detection (Sjöberg & Hyberg, 2023), mean Average Precision at 50 (mAP50) scores serve as a pivotal metric, illuminating the nuanced interplay between accuracy and model performance across diverse lighting conditions.
+This assessment provides critical insights into the model's viability for applications such as self-driving vehicles, while also highlighting areas for refinement, particularly under varying illumination scenarios.

+The contour-based matching method for human detection (Rahman, 2017) relies on metrics like average accuracy and precision in still images to gauge accuracy.
+This approach acknowledges the trade-offs inherent to still-image analysis, especially in scenarios with overlapping human entities, emphasizing the method's efficacy within these constraints.

+In the context of agricultural pest and disease detection (Zhang, Ding, Li, & Li, 2023), the focus of accuracy evaluation lies in model performance metrics encompassing detection accuracy and recognition.
+This assessment highlights improvements in model precision, indicating concrete strides in the field of agricultural pest and disease detection.

+Metrics such as mean absolute error (MAE) and mean square error (MSE) are used by real-time crowd counting systems (Bhangale et al., 2020) to evaluate accuracy.
+This approach highlights the model's higher accuracy compared to traditional methods, confirming its usefulness for crowd counting applications in various real-time settings.

+For YOLO models (Mokayed et al., 2022), accuracy percentages stand as critical metrics in the evaluation process, drawing attention to the intricate balance between processing speed and model accuracy.
+This assessment paradigm highlights the trade-offs that must be considered when deploying YOLO models in applications where both speed and accuracy are paramount.

+### 3.1.
+Unified Evaluation Protocol

+To guarantee consistent model assessment across various situations, datasets, and research goals, a unified evaluation protocol is necessary.
+But its foundation is hindered by differences in datasets, contextual differences, and the quick development of approaches.
+Because of these elements, developing uniform evaluation frameworks is both necessary and challenging.
+The scientific community is working to create more standardized standards in response to this need.

+The lack of a single, universally applicable evaluation process results from the many different uses of computer vision and machine learning, each with its own set of objectives for research.
+The creation of a uniform evaluation framework is further complicated by differences in dataset quantity, quality, and annotations.
+Because of these differences, developing an assessment process that stays up to date in the face of deep learning and computer vision techniques' rapid advancement is difficult.

+Despite these challenges, there is a growing recognition within the research community of the necessity for unified evaluation protocols.
+This collective effort signifies a commitment to enhancing the rigor and comparability of evaluations in the field.
+As the field continues to advance, establishing standardized evaluation protocols remains a crucial area of focus to ensure impartial and consistent assessments across various research endeavors.

 ## 4. Conclusion